Quillette

 Quillette (/kwɪˈlɛt/) is an online magazine founded by Australian journalist Claire Lehmann.
 The magazine primarily focuses on science, technology, news, culture, and politics.

 Quillette was created in 2015 to focus on scientific topics, but has come to focus on coverage of political and cultural issues concerning freedom of speech and identity politics.
-It has been described as libertarian-leaning; the Columbia Journalism Review called Quillette "the right wing's highly influential answer to Slate", and it has been criticized as an "anti-PC soapbox" and for being "reflexively contrarian".
+It has been described as libertarian-leaning.
+The Columbia Journalism Review has called Quillette "the right wing's highly influential answer to Slate", Holly High and Joshua Reno have criticised it as an "anti-PC soapbox", and Sarah Jones of New Yorks Intelligencer has described it as "reflexively contrarian".

 History

 Quillette was founded in October 2015 in Sydney, Australia, by Claire Lehmann.

-It is named after the French word "quillette" which means a withy cutting planted so that it takes root – used here as a metaphor for an essay.
-Lehmann stated that Quillette was created with the aim of "setting up a space where we could critique the blank slate orthodoxy" – a theory of human development which assumes individuals are largely products of nurture, not nature – but that it "naturally evolved into a place where people critique other aspects of what they see as left-wing orthodoxy".
+It is named after the French word "quillette", a withy cutting planted so that it takes root—used here as a metaphor for an essay.
+Lehmann stated that Quillette was created with the aim of "setting up a space where we could critique the blank slate orthodoxy"—a theory of human development which assumes individuals are largely products of nurture, not nature—but that it "naturally evolved into a place where people critique other aspects of what they see as left-wing orthodoxy".

-In August 2017, Quillette published an article in which five academics expressed support for James Damore, author of the "Google's Ideological Echo Chamber" memo.
+In August 2017, Quillette published an article in which five academics expressed support for James Damore, author of the memo "Google's Ideological Echo Chamber".
 According to Politico, Quillettes website crashed because of the popularity of the article.
-Lehmann was told by her tech staff the cause may have been a DDoS attack.
+Lehmann was told by her tech staff that the cause may have been a DDoS attack.
 In its profile of Quillette, Politico reported that Lehmann knew about the grievance studies affair before it was first reported in October 2018.
 In response, Quillette again published comments from five like-minded academics.

-In May 2019, Quillette published an article that alleged connections between antifa activists and national-level reporters who cover the far-right based on the accounts these reporters followed on Twitter.
+In May 2019, Quillette published an article alleging connections between antifa activists and national-level reporters who cover the far-right, based on the accounts these reporters followed on Twitter.
 Alexander Reid Ross and another journalist who were mentioned in the article said that they and other journalists received death threats after the claims were published.

 In August 2019, Quillette published a hoax article titled "DSA Is Doomed" submitted by an anonymous writer claiming to be a construction worker named Archie Carter who was critical of the organisation Democratic Socialists of America.
 The magazine retracted the article after the hoax was brought to its attention.
-According to socialist magazine Jacobin, the hoax brought Quillettes fact-checking and editorial standards into question.